THOMAS M. M. HEMY (1852-1937) - PAGE 38

 Webmaster's Comment.
 The above appears here thanks, I believe, to the efforts of Michael Phillips & Jane Buchmann Phillips.
 I changed a few words in the above text to correct what seemed to be simply typographical transcription errors.
 But a few words still may be incorrect.
 A search tells me that 'Krooman' is or was a person from a negro tribe of Liberia & the adjacent coast, whose members were much employed on shipboard.
 It would be good to locate the original 1859 report, to permit a perfect text to be provided here.

 It would seem that a poem was written about the Abercrombie Robinson, by William Topaz McGonagall (1825 or maybe 1830/1902) - who is described as being 'the writer of the worst poetry in the English language'.
 Not my words!
 The poem was available in a couple of places on the WWW.
-In two places today that I can see - here & also here, where 206 of his poems are, in fact, available.
+In only one place that I can see here, where 204 of his poems are, in fact, available.

 More about the above work when I have more to tell you!
 Do contact me if you can help.

 A SITE SEARCH FACILITY THE GUEST BOOK - GO HERE